arielchen07/City-Builder/deliverables/D1/planning.md

 #### Q8: How will you work as a team?
+Describe meetings (and other events) you are planning to have.
+ * When and where?
+Recurring or ad hoc?
+In-person or online?
+ * What's the purpose of each meeting?
+ * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.

   Weekly meetings with partner at Fridays 12:30 - 13:30, online
-Weekly TA meetings in the range of 20:00 - 21:00 on Sundays, online
+  Weekly TA meetings in the range of 20:00 - 21:00 on Mondays, online
   ad hoc internal meetings, online
- * What's the purpose of each meeting?

   Partner meetings are to make sure we are on the same page with the partner and to communicate any design changes and clarify implementations.
-TA meetings are to ask any course-specific questions.
+  TA meetings are to ask any course-specific questions and also technical questions related to the project.
-Internal meetings are for anything that seems too complicated to just slack about.
- * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
+  Internal meetings are for making significant decisions together such as code architecture, design choices and progress updates.
+Subteams will arrange their own meeting time to coordinate details.

  * You should have 2 meetings with your project partner (if you have one) before D1 is due.
 Describe them here:

 During the first meeting with our partner, we went over the app that they were currently developing, and clarified what they wanted us to build.
-We received documentation for the designs of the game that the previous team had worked on.
-We also decided on future weekly meetings and communication methods going forward, which will also be the regular meeting schedule we will use.
-If we find that we need more time, we will schedule an internal meeting at a different time.
+We were presented with two choices of the project topic: following the existing ganme design documents to create a web-based game or ustilizing AI to generate games with specified features (which involves some research on our own to start).
+We decided to implement the pre-designed game as the scope will be more achievable in the given time frame.
+So, we received documentations for the designs of the game that the previous team had worked on.
+We also decided on future weekly meeting schedules and communication methods going forward.
+If we find that we have more issues to discuss on our own, we will schedule an internal meeting at a different time.

-During the second meeting on September 29th, we went over the mockups we had and talked about some details regarding the functionalities of the AR camera that the organization had already built.
+During the second meeting on September 29th, we went over the mockups we had created and talked about some details regarding the functionalities of the AR camera that the organization had already built.
 We also confirmed our confidentiality policies and user stories.
-The team is ready to move onto more in depth design and development stages.
+Our partner will introduce one more developer to assist our development on AR camera API and one project manager to facilitate the team work.
+We are ready to move onto more in depth design and development stages.

 #### Q9: How will you organize your team?